joshuasrichardson/AntHillSearch/README.md

 a quorum has met at a site, in other words if enough agents have been assigned to the same site, these agents will enter the Committed phase where their recruiting becomes faster.
+For simulations where there is more than one hub, we added a Converged phase.
+This phase was not in the original model, but we added it so that the user can see which groups of agents still need to find a site.

 Agents' phases include At Nest, Search, Lead Forward, Follow, Transport, Reverse Tandem, and Carried.
 At Nest means the agent is